Dusty Baker: San Francisco Giants (1993–2002)

 To date, Baker is one of only four African Americans to manage a World Series team.
 Cito Gaston was the first, managing the Toronto Blue Jays to championships in 1992 and 1993.
-Baker was the second, and Ron Washington and Dave Roberts have since joined Gaston and Baker by managing the Texas Rangers and Los Angeles Dodgers, respectively, to the World Series, with Roberts winning championships in 2020 and 2024.
+Baker was the second, and Ron Washington and Dave Roberts have since joined Gaston and Baker by managing the Texas Rangers and Los Angeles Dodgers, respectively, to the World Series, with Roberts winning championships in 2020, 2024 and 2025 World Series.
 Baker left as the all-time winningest manager in the San Francisco era of Giants history; Bruce Bochy would later eclipse him alongside managing the Giants to World Series titles in 2010, 2012, and 2014.